 Tomb Raider, originally released in 1996, is an action-adventure game starring Lara Croft: a beautiful and fiercely independent archaeologist.
 True to the game's name, the game involved Lara exploring tombs and ruins in search of ancient artifacts.
 The game was developed by Core Design and published by Eidos Interactive.
 It was released first for the Sega Saturn but became available soon after for the PlayStation, PC, and Mac.
 The game proved extremely successful and spawned the now legendary Tomb Raider franchise.
-The game was re-released with two extra chapters in 1998 as Tomb Raider Gold, and was later remade by Crystal Dynamics with updated graphics and gameplay in Lara Croft Tomb Raider: Anniversary.
+The game was re-released with two extra chapters in 1998 as Tomb Raider Gold.

-Tomb Raider was widely lauded by the public and press.
-The cutting edge graphics, atmospheric, intuitive gameplay, and almost unheard of use of a female protagonist caught the public's attention.
+Tomb Raider was widely lauded by the public and press, going on to sell an astonishing 8 million copies.
+The cutting edge graphics, atmospheric levels, stylish gameplay, cinematic presentation, and almost unheard of use of a female protagonist captured the public's attention.
 The game was a huge financial success that turned Eidos Interactive's financial woes around over-night.
 Lara Croft herself became an icon even outside of video games, appearing on magazine covers and eventually branching into Hollywood.
 Two Tomb Raider films were made featuring Angelina Jolie as Lara Croft.